Punktum-dk/epp-service-specification/README.md

 1 Use _in-band_ communication, meaning requests made via  EPP will be responded to via EPP unless the end-user have specified differently
 1 Use standard error code to the extent possible, communicating state more clearly and unambigiously

-<a name="ssl-certificate"></a>
+<a name="ssltls-support"></a>
-## SSL Certificate
+## SSL/TLS Support

-To validate the connection to our EPP service you need to use a [SSL certificate][SSL certificate].

-Use of the certificate is recommended and it should be use for all available environments.
+The EPP service supports the following protocols for transport security:

+- TLSv1.0
+- TLSv1.1
+- TLSv1.2

 <a name="available-environments"></a>
 ## Available Environments